ComScore

 • Time Commitment: 55 minutes

-If brunch was a little too filling, keep dinner light but satisfying with this protein-packed salad.
-The creamy dressed vegetables feel indulgent, but the dressing is made with plant-based yogurt.
+If brunch a little too filling, keep the evening light with this Mother's Day dinner idea that's still satisfying, since it's packed with protein.
+The creamy, dressed vegetables feel indulgent, but the dressing is made with plant-based yogurt.

 18. Whole Roasted Chipotle Chicken

-• Why We Love It: <10 ingredients, high protein
+• Why I Love It: <10 ingredients, high protein

 Would you believe this beauty is made with just four ingredients?
-Pair it with a big green salad (and perhaps a potato side dish) for a complete feast.
+Chalk all its smoky, spicy splendor up to canned chipotles in adobo.
+Pair the poultry with a big green salad (and perhaps a potato side dish) for a complete feast.

 19. Gwyneth Paltrow’s Easy Frittata